MalifaciousGames/Mali-s-Macros/a-macro/README.md

 <span id='opt'/>
 ```

-<b>This feature doesn't have any form of memory, navigating back and forth will cause previously deleted choices to appear again.</b>
+This feature doesn't have its own memory so it should be used in conjunction with the condition attribute if you want choices to remain hidden after navigating back to a passage.

 ### Trigger attribute ###

 The `trigger` attribute is used to trigger events at document level.
 It is meant to be used in conjunction with the [`<<on>>` macro](../on-macro).
+Events can be supplied as a commas separated string, a valid event object or an array of strings or objects.

 ```html
 <<set $var = 45>>